Robert K. Tanenbaum: Political career

-Robert K. Tanenbaum served two terms as Mayor of Beverly Hills and was a City Council Member for eight years, from 1986 to 1994.
+Tanenbaum served two terms as Mayor of Beverly Hills and was a City Councilmember for eight years, from 1986 to 1994.
 He ran unsuccessfully for Los Angeles County District Attorney in 1992.
 He was defeated for re-election to the City Council in 1994.
 He also ran D.A.
 Frank Hogan's re-election campaign for District Attorney in 1973.

 Literary career

-Robert K. Tanenbaum's byline appears on 32 books; 29 novels and 3 nonfiction works.
+His byline appears on 33 books; 29 novels and 4 nonfiction works.
 His cousin Michael Gruber was the ghostwriter of the first part of the popular Butch Karp -Marlene Ciampi series of novels, starting with No Lesser Plea and ending with Resolved.
 After the partnership with Tanenbaum ended, Gruber began publishing novels using his own name.